-Welcome LGBTIQ Friends & Family! › Forums › Theological Discussions › Why I will not say, âI have been saved by Jesus . . . â › Reply To: Why I will not say, âI have been saved by Jesus . . . â
+Welcome LGBTIQ Friends & Family! › Forums › Theological Discussions (Public Forum) › Why I will not say, âI have been saved by Jesus . . . â › Reply To: Why I will not say, âI have been saved by Jesus . . . â

 I believe we need to go to the roots of biblical meaning of the root word: Â salvation. Â Marcus Borg, in his book “Speaking Christian”, says . . .